-B.S. in Applied Mathematics & Statistics - Computational & Applied Math Emphasis
+B.S. in Applied Mathematics & Statistics - Statistics Emphasis

-The Applied Mathematics and Statistics (AMS) department supports undergraduate and graduate students in Computational & Applied Mathematics and Statistics and conducts research in scientific computing, multivariate analysis, numerical analysis, spatial statistics, wave theory, biostatistics, multi-scale simulation, partial differential equations, inverse problems, uncertainty quantification and bio-mathematics.
+The Applied Mathematics and Statistics (AMS) department supports undergraduate and graduate students in Computational & Applied Mathematics and Statistics and conducts research in multivariate analysis, spatial statistics, biostatistics, scientific computing, numerical analysis, wave theory, multi-scale simulation, Bayesian modeling, partial differential equations, inverse problems, time series, uncertainty quantification and bio-mathematics.

 Mathematics and Statistics are the building blocks for engineering and the sciences.
 Through extensive coursework, AMS students gain the knowledge and skills to succeed in a variety of career paths including computer information and software firms, energy systems firms, government agencies, consulting firms, engineering research labs and academic institutions, to name a few.
-As an example, the senior capstone engages our students in solving problems of practical applicability for potential employers.
+As an example, the senior practicum engages our students in solving problems of practical applicability for potential employers.
 This course is designed to simulate an industrial job or research environment; in small teams, students work for a client, make weekly reports and present final written and oral reports.
 The close collaboration with potential employers and professors improves students' communication, time management skills, and builds a sense of confidence.